Our Plans for a Center celebrating African-American Heritage and Muliculturalism

 The Farm will reopen with scheduled community events and tours beginning in May 2018.

 The Clemmons Family Farm is one of the largest African-American-owned farms in the state of Vermont.

-Transitioning from a 148-acre Family Farm to a 148-acre Center Over the next few years we are in a transition phase from a private family-owned farm to an African American Heritage and Multicultural Center that will share a beautiful historic venue with visitors and the general public.
-The Clemmons Family Farm follows the example of the Webb family’s Shelburne Farms as a model for our gradual transition from a private farm into a non-profit center offering educational and multicultural enrichment programs in a beautiful, inspiring setting for the public.
+Transitioning from a 148-acre Family Farm to a 148-acre Center Over the next few years we are in a transition phase from a private family-owned farm to an African-American Heritage and Multicultural Center that will share a beautiful historic venue with visitors and the general public.
+The Clemmons Family Farm follows the example of the Webb family’s Shelburne Farms as a model for a center offering educational and multicultural enrichment programs in a beautiful working landscape and an inspiring setting for the public.